 The FDA has issued guidance on the brand name drug Abilify for a dangerous decrease in the ability of those taking the drug to control their impulses.
 In some cases, this has lead victims to develop serious gambling addictions that have devastated their family’s finances.
 If you or a loved one engaged in compulsive gambling after taking the antipsychotic medication Abilify (aripiprazole), you may be able to file or join a class action lawsuit to recover compensation.

-The personal injury lawyers at Lynch Law Firm have the experience and legal knowledge that offers you the best chance of obtaining fair compensation in an Abilify lawsuit.
+The personal injury lawyers at Lynch Law Firm, PC have the experience and legal knowledge that offers you the best chance of obtaining fair compensation in an Abilify lawsuit.
 Your initial consultation is free and we do not charge legal fees unless your claim has a favorable outcome.

 Background On Abilify

 Abilify was approved by the U.S. Food and Drug Administration (FDA) in 2002.
 It is one of the top-selling antipsychotic medications in the United States and is commonly prescribed to treat major depression, bipolar disorder, Tourette’s syndrome and schizophrenia.

 The drug is designed to improve thinking, mood, and behavior by rebalancing levels of dopamine in the brain.
 Rebalancing dopamine in the brain can help prevent delusions, hallucinations and antisocial behavior.